Complaints procedure for Outer Temple Chambers (January 2014).

 - You will have the opportunity to provide further information in writing if you wish and the person against whom the complaint is made will have the opportunity to respond in accordance with our internal complaints and disciplinary procedures.

 - If there is the possibility that the complaint may result in a claim against a barrister, then the insurers (Bar Mutual Indemnity Fund Limited) will be informed as soon as possible.

-- The Commercial Director and/or the appointed panel member will contact you to let you know the outcome of the investigation.
+- The Chief Executive and/or the appointed panel member will contact you to let you know the outcome of the investigation.

 - If your complaint is found to be unjustified the panel member will explain why s/he reached this decision.
 If you are not satisfied with this decision then you are entitled to take your complaint to the Legal Ombudsman which oversees complaints and standards at the Bar (see below).